open-atmos/PyMPDATA/README.md

 from the continuous integration setup which automates execution of tests with the newly added code.

+As of now, the copyright to the entire PyMPDATA codebase is with the Jagiellonian University, and code contributions are assumed to imply transfer of copyright.
+Should there be a need to make an exception, please indicate it when creating a pull request or contributing code in any other way.
+In any case, the license of the contributed code must be compatible with GPL v3.

 Developing the code, we follow [The Way of Python](https://www.python.org/dev/peps/pep-0020/) and the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle).
+The codebase has greatly benefited from [PyCharm code inspections](https://www.jetbrains.com/help/pycharm/code-inspection.html).

 Issues regarding any incorrect, unintuitive or undocumented bahaviour of PyMPDATA are best to be reported on the [GitHub issue tracker](https://github.com/atmos-cloud-sim-uj/PyMPDATA/issues/new).